Kubernetes Task Runner

 Set up Google Cloud

-- Create and select a project
+- Create and select a project.

-- Create a GKE Custer
+- Create a GKE cluster.

-- Enable Kubernetes Engine API
+- Enable the Kubernetes Engine API.

 gcloud